dagove47/Hardware_Store/README.md

 This will start the application, and you should be able to access it in your web browser.

+## Troubleshooting

+### Error: cx_Oracle Module Cannot Find Oracle Client Libraries

+#### Error Breakdown:

+The cx_Oracle module, used for interacting with Oracle databases in Python, cannot find the necessary Oracle Client libraries on your system.
+This is crucial for establishing connections to the database.

+#### Solution Steps:

+1. **Install Oracle Instant Client:**

+    - Download the 64-bit Oracle Instant Client Basic or Basic Light package for your operating system from the [Oracle website](https://www.oracle.com/database/technologies/instant-client/downloads.html).
+    - Extract the downloaded zip file to a directory you'll remember (e.g., `C:\oracle\instantclient_21_13`).

+2. **Set Environment Variables:**

+    - **Windows:**
+        - Search for "Edit the system environment variables" in the Start menu.
+        - Under "Advanced" and "Environment Variables", find the "Path" variable and click "Edit."
+        - Add the Instant Client directory path (e.g., `C:\oracle\instantclient_21_13`) to the end of the existing value, separated by a semicolon.

+    - **macOS/Linux:**
+        - Use a terminal to edit your shell configuration file (e.g., `.bashrc` or `.zshrc`) and add the following line (replace the path with your actual directory):

+        ```bash
+        export PATH=$PATH:/path/to/instantclient_21_13
+        ```

+These steps should resolve the issue with the cx_Oracle module unable to find the necessary Oracle Client libraries.

 ## Author

 - David Gómez Venegas